vaibbavisk20/deploy_wordpress_vm_azure/README.md

 ```
 ## Output

-The action creates a VM which can be viewed on portal.azure.com and provides information about the deployed VM, including the virtual machine name, location, and VM size.
+The action creates a Wordpress VM which can be viewed on portal.azure.com and provides information about the deployed resources.